260 Waymouth Street, Adelaide, South AustraliaSA 5000

 A young man walking away into a neat and tidy bicycle workshop, rows of bikes on the floor and also hanging up.

-There are some drawbacks to this work, for sure, but overall, it can be an incredibly satisfying and rewarding career on multiple fronts.
+There are some challenges to this work, for sure, but overall, it can be an incredibly satisfying and rewarding career.

-After all, isn't that what we all want out of our work?
+After all, isn't that what we all want out of life?

 Don't care about becoming a bicycle mechanic but just want your bike fixed?
 That's what we're here for.